Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/README.md

 ### Deploy the client app (React SPA)

 There are various ways to deploy your applications to **Azure Storage**.
-Here we provide steps for deployment via [VS Code Azure Static Web Apps Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps).
-For more alternatives, visit: [Create a static web app](https://docs.microsoft.com/azure/static-web-apps/getting-started).
+Here we provide steps for deployment via **VS Code Azure Tools Extension**.
+For more alternatives, visit: [Static website hosting in Azure Storage](https://docs.microsoft.com/azure/storage/blobs/storage-blob-static-website#uploading-content).

+> We recommend watching the [video tutorial](https://docs.microsoft.com/azure/developer/javascript/tutorial-vscode-static-website-node-01) offered by Microsoft Docs for preparation.

 #### Step 1: Deploy the app